stephcrete/REST-API-Design-Guide-Wiki/Internationalization.md

 Your API clients MAY use a wildcard in the Accept-Language header '*' if they prefer to receive ANY representation rather than an error.

 # Defining the languages in the URL
-Your API MAY also support defining the language(s) in the URL by specifying a 'lang' parameter and give the same language codes as with the Accept-Language header; for example:
+Your API SHOULD also support defining the language(s) in the URL by specifying a 'lang' parameter and give the same language codes as with the Accept-Language header; for example:

 ```
 GET .../products/1234?lang=fr-BE